rollerozxa/MC2MT/README.md

 ninja
 ```

-The resulting executable can be found as ./bin/MC2MT.exe.
+The resulting executable can be found as `./bin/MC2MT.exe`.

+The executable can be run perfectly fine inside of the UCRT64 environment, but if you want to run it outside of MSYS2 (somewhy) then you will need to bundle the necessary DLL files next to it.
+To collect them up see the [msys2-bundledlls](https://github.com/rollerozxa/msys2-bundledlls) script, or how the CI does it to collect the linked DLLs next to the executable.

 ### Android
-You will need to install Termux.
+You will need to install [Termux](https://termux.dev/).
 When installed, install the following packages in Termux:

 ```bash
 pkg install clang cmake ninja libsqlite zlib